Don’t Fall for These 7 Common Elderly Phone Scams

 Let your bank know if you have a victim of financial fraud to discuss the options to protect your financial information in the future.

-These are some of the elderly phone scams.
+These are some of latest and recent elderly phone scams.
 The scammers keep coming up with new and sophisticated methods to target senior citizens via phone calls and texts.

-Never share personal or financial information with anyone over the phone to avoid these scams and report if you have been a victim of financial fraud or identity theft.
+Never share personal or financial information over the phone to avoid scams.
+If you become a victim of financial fraud or identity theft, report it immediately to protect yourself and others.

 Sohail Ahmed